IAEA-NDS/endf-parserpy/docs/source/guide/working_with_legacy_formats.rst

 how it is done for the entire `ENDF-6 formats standard
 <https://www.nndc.bnl.gov/endfdocs/ENDF-102-2023.pdf>`_.

-In the instantiation of the :class:`~endf_parserpy.EndfParser` class, we also specified ``ignore_missing_tpid=True`` to tolerate the absence of a TPID record, which is not present in the EAF-2007 file.
+In the instantiation of the :class:`~endf_parserpy.EndfParserPy` class, we also specified ``ignore_missing_tpid=True`` to tolerate the absence of a TPID record, which is not present in the EAF-2007 file.
 The TPID record is a TEXT record in the first line of an ENDF file that can be used for a